plokhotnyuk/jsoniter-scala/README.md

 ## Goals

-- *safety*: validate JSON format, UTF-8 encoding of strings, and mapped values safely with the fail-fast approach and clear reporting, provide configurable limits for suboptimal data structures with safe defaults to be resilient for DoS attacks, generate codecs that create instances of a _fixed_ set of classes during parsing to avoid RCE attacks
+1. **Safety**: validate JSON format, UTF-8 encoding of strings, and mapped values safely with the fail-fast approach and clear reporting, provide configurable limits for suboptimal data structures with safe defaults to be resilient for DoS attacks, generate codecs that create instances of a _fixed_ set of classes during parsing to avoid RCE attacks
-- *correctness*: parse and serialize numbers without loosing of precision doing half even rounding for too long values,
-  do not replace illegally encoded characters of string values by placeholder characters
+2. **Correctness**: parse and serialize numbers without loosing of precision doing half even rounding for too long JSON numbers when they bounded to floats or doubles, do not replace illegally encoded characters of string values by placeholder characters
-- *speed*: do parsing and serialization of JSON directly from UTF-8 bytes to your data structures and back; do it crazily fast without using of run-time reflection, intermediate ASTs, strings or hash maps, with minimum allocations and copying
+3. **Speed**: do parsing and serialization of JSON directly from UTF-8 bytes to your data structures and back, do it crazily fast without using of run-time reflection, intermediate ASTs, strings or hash maps, with minimum allocations and copying
-- *productivity*: derive codecs recursively for complex types using one line macro, do it in _compile-time_ to minimize probability of run-time issues, optionally print generated sources as compiler output to be inspected for proving of safety and correctness or to be reused as a starting point for the implementation of custom codecs
+4. **Productivity**: derive codecs recursively for complex types using one line macro, do it in _compile-time_ to minimize probability of run-time issues, optionally print generated sources as compiler output to be inspected for proving of safety and correctness or to be reused as a starting point for the implementation of custom codecs, prohibit serializing of `null` Scala values and parsing immediately to them in generated codecs
-- *ergonomics*: have preconfigured defaults for the safest and common usage that can be easily altered by compile- and run-time configuration instances, compile-time annotations and implicits, embrace textual representation of JSON providing a pretty printing option
+5. **Ergonomics**: have preconfigured defaults for the safest and common usage that can be easily altered by compile- and run-time configuration instances, combined with compile-time annotations and implicits, embrace the textual representation of JSON providing a pretty printing option, provide a hex dump in the parse error message to speed up the view of an error context

 The library targets JDK 8+ and GraalVM 19+ (including compilation to native images) without any platform restrictions.